Madeline Levin, MPH, Nicolas J. Jury, PhD, Kousha Mohseni, MS, Varuna Srinivasan, MBBS MPH, National Center for Health Research

 Since there is no evidence that some antidepressants are more dangerous than others for children, the FDA includes the same black box warning on all antidepressants given to children and adolescents.
-(See the list at http://www.fda.gov/Drugs/DrugSafety/InformationbyDrugClass/ucm096273.htm)
+(See the list here)

 Antidepressants and Adults

-In summary, whether an antidepressant increases or lowers the risk of suicide seems to depend on the type of antidepressant being taken, the individual’s response to treatment, and the age of the person taking them.
+In summary, whether an antidepressant increases or lowers the risk of suicide seems to be somewhat unpredictable but may be influenced by the type of antidepressant being taken, the individual’s response to treatment, and the age of the person taking them.
 The different results for children and adults of different ages suggest that differences in metabolism may affect the safety of these medications.
 Studies have shown that genetic differences affect how well antidepressants work for different people and how well people are able to tolerate them.[7,8] Unfortunately, studies comparing the effectiveness of different antidepressants do not have enough participants from racial and ethnic minorities to draw conclusions about which drugs work best for which groups of people.

-A 2015 study included over 2.2 million infants born in Denmark, Finland, Iceland, Norway and Sweden, of which more than 36,000 were exposed to an SSRI during pregnancy, reported that SSRIs decreased the risk of heart defects and did not affect neurological defects.
-In contrast, a previous study conducted by the Centers for Disease Control and Prevention (CDC) reported that Paxil (paroxetine) and Prozac (fluoxetine) taken by pregnant women increase the risks for heart and neurological defects in newborn babies.
-The study included over 27,000 mothers of infants who had taken an SSRI starting one month prior to pregnancy, and through the third month of pregnancy.
+A 2015 study of more than 2.2 million infants born in Denmark, Finland, Iceland, Norway and Sweden, 36,000 of which were exposed to an SSRI during pregnancy, reported that SSRIs decreased the risk of heart defects and did not affect neurological defects.
+In contrast, a previous study conducted by the U.S. Centers for Disease Control and Prevention (CDC) reported that Paxil (paroxetine) and Prozac (fluoxetine) taken by pregnant women increase the risks for heart and neurological defects in newborn babies.
+That study included more than 27,000 mothers of infants who had taken an SSRI starting one month prior to pregnancy, and through the third month of pregnancy.
 Women who took Paxil were 2.5 to 3.5 times more likely to have a newborn with a heart or neurological defect.
 Those women taking Prozac were 1.9 to 2.0 times more likely to have a newborn with a heart or neurological defect.

 Risks vs. Benefits